 where $\bmF$ is the $n_s \times n_s$ matrix with components

-The use of $\epsilon$ in (\ref{eqn.full.sde}) is purely to indicate that the stochastic term $\epsilon\bmS(\bmX\oft)$ is ``small'' and to aid in the collection of terms of similar size.
+The use of $\epsilon$ in (\ref{eqn.full.sde}) is purely to indicate that the stochastic term $\epsilon\bmS(\bmX\oft)$ is ``small'' relative to the drift, and to aid in the collection of terms of similar size.
 Henceforth it will be simpler to set $\epsilon=1$ and assume that $\bmS(\bmX\oft)$ is ``small''.
 The initial condition for (\ref{eqn.perturb}) is therefore $\bmM_0=(\bmX_0-\bmeta_0)$.

-Provided that $\bmX_0$ has either a point mass at $\bmx_0$ or has a Gaussian distribution, all increments in (\ref{eqn.perturb}) will be a linear combination of Gaussians; thus $\bmM\oft$ has a Gaussian distribution for all $t$.
-The mean and variance of this Gaussian distribution can be obtained by solving a series of ODEs (see Appendix A):
+Provided that $\bmX_0$ has either a point mass at $\bmx_0$ or has a Gaussian distribution, the increment in (\ref{eqn.perturb}) is a linear combination of Gaussians so $\bmM\oft$ has a Gaussian distribution for all $t$.
+The mean and variance of this Gaussian can be obtained by solving a series of ODEs,